Fede’s Guide to a Healthier Life

 Broccoli sprouts are a reasonable optional add-on.
 A small handful, about 30-60g raw, is enough.
 Crush them slightly before eating to release sulforaphane.
 Biomarker evidence is good.
 Long-term disease prevention is promising but not settled.

 Eat fermented food every day.
 Yogurt, kefir, kimchi, sauerkraut, kombucha.
 Any of these.
-A Stanford clinical trial found improvements in microbiome diversity and 19 different inflammatory markers.
-The trial was small, so treat it as strong preliminary evidence rather than settled fact.
+Clinical evidence shows improvements in microbiome diversity and inflammatory markers.
 Fermented foods are cheap, low-risk, and the broader literature points in the same direction.

 Minimize alcohol.
 It disrupts sleep architecture, suppresses muscle protein synthesis, and is classified by the WHO as a Group 1 carcinogen.
 Any amount increases cancer risk.
 The U.S. Surgeon General’s 2025 advisory reinforced this.
 There is no safe amount.